Duniaalkilany/Node/README.md

 # Node
 # Course content :
 - development framework based on Google's V8 JS engine
+- node.js is an open source , cross-platform(any platform 'mac,windows,linux') js runtime environment
+- uses : backend services , real time applications (like chat), games (multiplayer game) -in terminal if you print node you will go to node shell or REPL -REPL : Read Eval Print loop / Node Shell
+-to know more about REPL print .help in node shell (REPL) -instead of write code in REPL , Node shell we will use text editor like vs code .
+- does any thing write ,do by js can do by node.js ? no , not interact with DOM (Document Object Model) , document is not defined -this is the global object in node , to know about what you can use in node in node docs choose globals

 # node installation :
 - node version : node -v